 6. Gunung Kawi

 Gunung Kawi is set in a deep river valley next to towering cliffs.
 The site is most famous for the five funeral shrines that are carved into a tall cliff at the centre of the complex.
-The shrines are are each over eight meters high.
+The shrines are each over eight meters high.
 They were dedicated to a long dead Balinese king.
 It’s an impressive site and just a 30-minute drive outside of Ubud.
 I’d recommend visiting if you have time.
 You can check out this article for a complete guide to Gunung Kawi.

-7. The Pod Chocolate Factory and the Honey Bear
+7. The Junglegold Chocolate Factory (Pod Chocolate)

 8. Stop off for a Coffee